 A wide-ranging panel discussion with Bryan Jenkins (Email Oversight), Michael Batalha (eMercury), and Brad Hogg (Relevance Reactor) centered on email marketing workflow and dabbled in a number of other relevant topics.
 The interactive Q&A format gave the audience a chance to have their specific concerns addressed and fostered a few thoughtful back-and-forth exchanges.

 Across the board, attendees were treated to a variety of expert opinions and real-world wisdom on email marketing practices and strategies.
-While much was covered, it was clear there was so much more that could be said, creating an air of anticipation for the next MailCon happening August 10th at the Intercontinental Times Square in New York City.
+While much was covered, it was clear there was so much more that could be said, creating an air of anticipation for the next MailCon happening on August 10th at the Intercontinental Times Square in New York City.
 It is sure to be filled with even more thoughtful talks, engaging workshops, and the most recent industry updates.

 Don’t forget to follow MailCon on LinkedIn, Facebook, and Twitter for all new announcements on ticket deals, sponsorship & exhibitor information, and speaking opportunities.
 We also promise to pepper your feed with practical industry tips and the latest email marketing news.
 MailCon is the industry’s premier email marketing conference.